perticascatalin/Learning/DPML/mcsp.md

 This problem refers to sorting a sequence of chords such that the sum of common notes between successive chords is maximized.
 If we view the given chords as nodes in a graph and draw edges with weights equal to the number of common notes, then this is analogous to the traveling salesman problem.

-### 4.6 Harmony and Melody of a Rock Song as a Search Problem
+### 4.6 Harmony and Melody of a Pop Song as a Search Problem

 If we take a look at more modern music, such as pop / rock songs for instance, we can notice that they still retain most of the structure of classical music.
 Generally there would be 2-3 themes: verse, refrain, bridge, solo.
 Then the song would go along playing a succession of verses and refrains, possibly with some small variations (exploring the theme), followed by a bridge, solo and then the ending.
 Separately from this structure, each theme would consist of a succession of chords, onto which a melody is played.